Azure-Samples/contoso-real-estate/docs/README-scenario-4.md

 - `api` - The web app backend
 - `stripe` - The Stripe backend

-## Local Development
+## Running this scenario

-_Note: This scenario has been optimised for use with [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers), and contains definitions to setup the PostgreSQL database that Strapi uses, and this guide makes the assumption that you will use the dev container._
+_Note: This scenario has been optimised for use with [GitHub Codespaces](https://github.com/features/codespaces), a development environment hosted in the GitHub cloud, as we prepared predefined environment with everything installed._

 ### Install the required Node.js packages